vthib/boreal/boreal/README.md

 This is however, not what happens with YARA.
 With boreal however, all files that are bigger than 50KB will not be scanned, and evaluation of this rule will be very fast.

-TODO add benches, running this file on a big dir

 This optimization applies as long as all rules can be evaluated without needing to scan for their strings.
 If a single rule needs a scan, then all strings of all rules will be scanned.